+If you’re going to travel to Tempe with kids, you have to…well, travel.
 If you’re flying, you’ll arrive at Phoenix’s Sky Harbor Airport, which is a quick jump to Tempe.
 Tempe is much closer to the airport than most of the in-city Phoenix attractions you might want to check out while you are in the area.

 If you are driving, you’re going to catch 1-10 at some point.
 The Tempe area is very easy to navigate, although some of the Phoenix traffic spills over, making drive times a little longer than you might imagine.